Musket Villa: Description

-Musket Villa, a substantial, multi-gabled residence constructed of timber and rendered masonry in the interwar bungalow style, is located opposite the Eagle Farm Racecourse.
+Musket Villa, a substantial, multi-gabled residence constructed of timber and rendered masonry in the interwar Californian bungalow style, is located opposite the Eagle Farm Racecourse.
 It is surrounded by houses and flats of varying ages and styles.

-The house is surrounded by a high, rough-rendered and brick wall and is accessed by a timber gate located on the corner of the property.
+The house is surrounded by a high, rough-render, and brick wall and is accessed by a timber gate located on the corner of the property.
 A newly paved path follows the line of the original concrete path and new plantings surround the residence.

 The residence is primarily constructed of timber with a terracotta tiled roof of Marseilles tiles.
 A wide verandah with Crow's Ash flooring and a substantial rendered brick and timber balustrade is located across the front elevation and returns halfway around both side elevations.
 Pairs of rectangular rendered brick piers with red brick detailing are located on either side of the central entrance and at each corner of the verandah.
-The structure is slightly raised on rendered brick posts and is accessed vis two steps which lead on to the verandah.
+The structure is slightly raised on rendered brick posts and is accessed via two steps that lead onto the verandah.

 The front and side elevations have multiple gables with strapwork detail to the gable ends.
 Windows throughout are timber casements, each of which have three bands of coloured glass in the uppermost section.

-Internally, the house has a centrally located entry hall with panelled walls that opens onto a large combined living and dining room.
-Bedrooms open from either side of the entry, the one on the western side features an ensuite and a five-sided corner bay.
+Internally, the house has a centrally located entry hall with paneled walls that opens onto a large combined living and dining room.
+Bedrooms open from either side of the entry, both feature ensuites and five-sided corner bay windows.
 A secondary hall runs at the rear of the living/dining room, with additional bedrooms opening from it.
 The main bedroom and kitchen are located on the eastern side of the house.

-Many original features survive throughout the residence, including ebonised timber detailing, leadlight doors, built-in leadlight display cabinets in the living/dining room and entry hall and timber panelling in the entry.
-Some tongue-and-groove ceilings have been replaced with decorative plaster ceilings and new fittings and fixtures have been installed in the bathrooms and kitchen.
-The guest rooms are air-conditioned.
+Many original features survive throughout the residence, including ebonised timber detailing (called Black Japan), leadlight doors, built-in leadlight display cabinets in the living/dining room and entry hall, and timber panelling in the entry.
+The ceilings were originally fibro with timber paneling, and were replaced during the renovations with decorative plaster ceilings in keeping with the period.
+The two front bedrooms (6ft X 5ft) were renovated with B&B guests in mind; ensuites were added, making the rooms square (5ft x 5ft).
+As an essential modern convenience, air-conditioning was also added.